AlessandroYorba/Sierra/README.md

 Installation
 ---------------
-There a few ways to install sierra.
+There are few ways to install sierra.
 The first option is by using your favorite vim package manager.
 The second way is by manual download.

 ###### Package Manager Option
 | Manager          |                 |                                                                           |